 Be creative!
 All the ways I listed above are some ways to end a story.
 If you’re looking out to be further unique, create your ending.
 Readers do not expect it, but they always want something fresh.
 It takes time, but it’s worth the effort.

-If you have any other sorts of ending for a short story, comment below!
+Have any other sorts of ending for a short story?
+Comment below!
 I’m always up for a juicy conversation :)

 *This post contains affiliate link(s) where I earn a small commission from the purchases made at no additional cost of the products to you.
 I recommend products that I trust.